 Analyzing data is next to impossible without transcribing your focus group interviews.
 You can do this yourself, but it is laborious and time consuming, and if you’re conducting focus groups then you already have plenty on your plate.
 Hiring a manual transcription company is expensive and takes hours, if not days or weeks, to get back.
 Automated transcription that uses artificial intelligence is fast, cost effective and generates transcripts in minutes.
 Trint’s online editor stitches the focus group audio or video to the corresponding text, making it easy to search, highlight important sections, and know which speaker said which text.

 After getting your focus group transcripts, it’s time to revisit your marketing hypothesis to see how your target market feels.
 Search your transcripts for keywords related to your marketing hypothesis.
 How you present your findings will vary depending on a variety of things, but regardless of whether you use line graphs or a written report, supplement the information with direct quotes from the transcript for the most effective way to present findings to your colleagues.

 Export key content

 Take key parts of the transcript directly from the focus group transcript and use them for a variety of marketing purposes.
 Use positive feedback to an idea to pitch an idea to your manager, or use a good quote in your marketing emails or social media.
 When you’re finished analyzing, archive the focus group interview transcripts as official company documents.

 Focus groups are an invaluable tool and provide excellent return when done efficiently.
 Access your target market’s hive mind and put the responses to use!

-To start Trinting your focus groups, create an account and get your first 30 minutes of audio or video transcribed for free.
+To start Trinting your focus groups, create an account and convert audio or video to text for free.

 Michael Nelson-Wolter, Marketing Manager